 The Tugu collection comprises a stunning selection of small, but perfectly formed boutique hotels.
 Founder Anhar Setjadibrata has a passion for fine Indonesian art and antiques, and this is evident as you wander around the hotel.
 Rooms are resplendent with cultural antiquities and the hotel pulses with history, telling the romantic and historic tales of times long passed.

-There are a number of bespoke rooms to choose from, all are lovingly designed and showcase the art, soul, and romance of Indonesia.
+There are several bespoke rooms to choose from, all are lovingly designed and showcase the art, soul, and romance of Indonesia.
 I opt to stay in the Dedari Suite and as I push open the enormous antique wooden door, I find myself shrouded in timeless sophistication.
 I slink down onto the huge canopy bed, the white curtains flowing around me – I can’t help but feel I am in the middle of a romance novel -perhaps any moment a dashing hero will arrive brandishing a bottle of chilled champagne a rose between his teeth?
-Alas, no such hero arrives, but I console myself with a refreshing dip in my own tropical plunge pool (the suite comes complete with a private spa area), retreating afterward to the comfy daybed.
+Alas, no such hero arrives, but I console myself with a refreshing dip in my tropical plunge pool (the suite comes complete with a private spa area), retreating afterward to the comfy daybed.
 I could zone out here for hours, listening to the lull of the ocean.

 But this is no time for hibernation – this is a hotel that deserves to be thoroughly enjoyed.
 I dine at the a la carte Tugu Bali Restaurant, situated in a majestic Balinese hall, where I’m ushered to a table overlooking the abundant greenery of the gardens.
-The menu is as exquisite as the surroundings, comprising of traditional Balinese dishes, Japanese and Chinese offerings, tasty seafood and appetising continental fare.
+The menu is as exquisite as the surroundings, comprising of traditional Balinese dishes, Japanese and Chinese offerings, tasty seafood and appetizing continental fare.

 Guests can also dine at the Ji Terrace by the Sea, which provides stunning vistas of the ocean.
 Here modern cuisine meets traditional Asian fare, resulting in playful, contemporary dishes designed to tease.
 Afterward, head upstairs and enjoy a cocktail as the resident DJ accompanies the sunset with well-chosen tunes.
 Alternatively, there’s the Ji at Bale Sutra, once a family temple, the culture, and art remain, but now you can enjoy Japanese and Asian delicacies as you soak up the atmosphere.

-Aside from my plush room and the appetising food and drink on offer, the hotel also has a spa.
+Aside from my plush room and the appetizing food and drink on offer, the hotel also has a spa.
 Here you can experience total relaxation – I opt for a massage and find the therapist to be both professional and highly-skilled (and I know a thing or two about massage – my mother is a professional masseuse).
 I leave feeling refreshed and thoroughly rested.

 I’ve stayed at numerous hotels over the years, but the rooftop restaurant, sumptuous cuisine, awe-inspiring views, and wonderful facilities make Tugu Bali Hotel truly amazing.
 Throw in the weekly Balinese show, the inspiring excursions, and the first-rate customer service and you have a hotel that’s hard to beat!